Kong/kongponents/docs/components/modal.md

 - `@canceled` - Emitted when cancel/close button is clicked

 **Content**
-- `title` - Text to display in header if not using slot
+- `title` - Text displayed in header if not using slot (**Note**: this field is still required for accessibility reasons even if using the slot)
-- `helpText` - Help text to display below header if not using slot
+- `hideTitle` - If not using the `header-content` slot, tells the component whether or not to display the title
 - `content` - Text to display in content if not using slot

 **Buttons & Appearance**